 The main goal of the Trajectory subsystem is the study of the orbit of the satellite and the research of the space environment for a given orbit.
 The space environment includes regions with high fluxes of high-energy particles which can threaten the electronics and the mission.
 Furthermore, selecting the correct orbit is a major necessity both at mission and at a system level.
 The orbit must be such that there is enough time to run the scientific experiment while also keeping the orbital lifetime at a minimum, in order to avoid the creation of space debris.

 Concerning the radiation environment, we study the radiation environment at the satellite’s altitude.
 Our main focus is the Inner Van Allen belt, which extends above the South Atlantic Ocean (forming what is called the South Atlantic Anomaly), where charged particles are trapped due to the fluxuation of the magnetic field.
-To simulate the radiation environment, we use SPENVIS and OMERE, trying to extract results about the dose received by the cells and the electronic components of the satellite during the mission.
+The energy of the trapped particles in that area is extremely high so it’s important to simulate the radiation environment.
+In order to achieve this we use SPENVIS and OMERE, trying to extract results about the dose received by the cells and the electronic components of the satellite during the mission.